nabaxo/janq/README.md

 > Seriously, I don't know how to program in Rust.
 I have no idea if the code is good or not.
 On a quick glance, it doesn't appear to do stupid shit; I have no idea about the specifics of Rust, I'm just a mediocre webdev.

 > [!CAUTION]
-> I have only tested this on two machines, your mileage may vary and all that.
+> I have only tested this on like four machines, your mileage may vary and all that.

 ## Table of Contents